 Complaints about the purchase of used vehicles tops the complaints list every year and is also the most common issue that readers contact me about.
 Here’s a round-up of what you’ve been asking me and what your rights are:

 Your basic rights

-When you buy a used vehicle it must i) be of satisfactory quality and, regardless of its age and price, have a working engine and be roadworthy/safe to drive, unless the seller clearly states that it is not and ii) be fit for the purpose it was described and iii) be as described by the seller.
+When you buy a used vehicle it must: i) be of satisfactory quality and, regardless of its age and price, have a working engine and be roadworthy/safe to drive, unless the seller clearly states that it is not; ii) be fit for the purpose for which it was described; and iii) be as described by the seller.

 The first 30 days

 The Consumer Rights Act 2015 gives you the automatic right to reject a used vehicle and demand a full refund if it turns out to be faulty within the first 30 days after purchase.

 Kevin from Luton purchased a Ford Ka on a hire purchase agreement.
 Two days after purchase the car broke down.
 Kevin returned it to the garage and they found an issue with the clutch which they fixed.
 Three weeks later the same problem occurred and again the garage fixed it.
 Two weeks on, it has happened again and now Kevin has had enough.
 The car is clearly not of satisfactory quality and, as the repair has failed, Kevin can now demand a refund.
 The car being of satisfactory quality will have been a term of the hire purchase agreement and, on this basis, Kevin can get the agreement terminated.